All features

 Gear Checklist

-Interactive trek-specific packing checklists covering clothing, gear, electronics, documents, first aid, water treatment, and extras.
+Interactive packing checklist covering clothing, gear, electronics, documents, first aid, water treatment, and extras — with season and altitude filters plus pack-weight totals to match your trek.
 Progress saves locally.

 Use case: Night before leaving for Manaslu Circuit — tick off down jacket, rain shell, water purification tablets, TIMS card, and emergency medicine.